rhuselid/CS_123_project/README.md

 Time Series Analysis: Our group wanted to also see the relationship that twitter users had with other twitter uses by comparing each twitter user's timeseries of tweet sentiments with each other users one and see what sort of interesting results we could derive from this.
-Our output from comparing each user's sentiment volatility measure with each other user is found in code/beta_comparison/part-00000.
+Our output from comparing each user's sentiment volatility measure with each other user is found in cluster_comparison_final2.txt.
 The file shows each user's ID number mapped to a list of users (including themselves) who have similar sentiment volatility measures.

-  Files related to time series analysis: time_series.py - helper functions and user beta calculations, MR_time_series.py - map reduce from a twitter json file to map users onto a series of their tweet sentiments over time, MR_Compare_Users.py - map reduce to compare each user's sentiment volatility measure with every other user's sentiment volatility measure, may31/part-00000 - output from MR_time_series.py used as inputs in time_series.py to calculate beta values (sentiment volatility measures).
+  Files related to time series analysis: time_series.py - helper functions and user beta calculations, MR_time_series.py - map reduce from a twitter json file to map users onto a series of their tweet sentiments over time, MR_Compare_Users.py - map reduce to compare each user's sentiment volatility measure with every other user's sentiment volatility measure, master.txt - output from MR_time_series.py used as inputs in time_series.py to calculate beta values (sentiment volatility measures).

 Access the cluster comparison file here: https://drive.google.com/file/d/1VuGUSKqXPMIv2tmHxvR2ThjarXIpKalO/view?usp=sharing